adeep/bitwarden_reddit/backups.md

 _attachments.txt_ -- File attachments in Bitwarden barely work.
 Sorry, there; I said it.
 You have to hunt down each file attachment, one at a time and directly download it to put into your backup.
 But then...which vault entry did this file attachment come from?

+(Pro tip: typing in the string `>attachments:*` in the search dialog of a desktop instance of Bitwarden or a browser extension will list all the entries that have attachments. )

 You will need to make a dictionary that maps each file attachment to which vault entry it belongs to.
 This file will look something like,